 Regional Affiliates' passenger revenues, which are based on industry standard proration agreements for flights connecting to American flights, decreased \$11 million, or 0.5 percent, to \$2.2 billion as a result of lower yield.
-Regional Affiliates' traffic increased 1.3 percent to 7.8 billion revenue passenger miles (RPMs), on a capacity increase of 1.1 percent to 10.4 billion ASMs, resulting in a passenger load factor of 75.3 percent.
+Regional Affiliates' traffic increased 1.3 percent to 7.8 billion revenue passenger miles (RPMs), on a capacity increase of 1.1 percent to 10.4 billion ASMs, resulting in a 0.1 point increase in passenger load factor to 75.3 percent.

-Cargo revenues decreased 2.8 percent, or \$14 million, to \$485 million, primarily as a result of decreased freight and mail yields.
+Cargo revenues decreased 2.8 percent, or \$14 million, to \$485 million primarily as a result of decreased freight and mail yields.

-Other revenues increased 1.5 percent, or \$30.0 million, to \$1.9 billion, due to the growth of the Company's frequent flyer program.
+Other revenues increased 0.6 percent, or \$11.0 million, to \$1.9 billion due to the growth of the Company's frequent flyer program.